Business Enterprise graduates

 I have a keen interest in the Health and Beauty field and I was awarded the opportunity to work with the Health and Wellness team on the UoB campus led by Stefan Ridley.
 This experience, coupled with the support of my lecturers, helped me to discover my niche market in another place in the Health and Beauty industry.

 After I graduated in 2010, I decided to gain more experience in the Health and Beauty industry.
 I was hired by STEINER PLC the leading spa providers on cruise ships around the world.
-Currently I am an intern at a company called Ziminx in my home country of Zimbabwe.
-This is a manufacturing company that has withstood one of the harshest economic climates in the world and I feel I have a lot to lean here especially if I am going to set up a business here.
+Currently, I am an intern at a company called Ziminx in my home country of Zimbabwe.
+This is a manufacturing company that has withstood one of the harshest economic climates in the world and I feel I have a lot to learn here especially if I am going to set up a business here.

 I have started planning my own hair care brand for afro hair.
-My experience on the BBE programme taught me lessons that will always remain with me.
+My experience with the BBE programme taught me lessons that will always remain with me.
 Firstly to make sure your business is solving a real problem for a specific target audience.
 Secondly and most importantly, have an unwavering passion for your business that will not only inspire you to persevere in the production of quality when times are tough but also inspire others to believe in what you are selling.

-When I enrolled for the BBE programme in January 2009 I did not know what a transformation those two years were going to bring.
+When I enrolled in the BBE programme in January 2009 I did not know what a transformation those two years were going to bring.
 I was attracted by the opportunity of an environment where I could run my own business while pursuing an academic qualification, something that had been a farfetched lifelong dream and winning a SEGRO scholarship made that dream a reality.
 Little did I know that my life would be turned around forever because in the summer of 2009 I also got married to Davinia a fellow BBE and we now have a wonderful son, Douglas, who was born in October 2010.

-Having graduated in Feb 2011, I decided that I was going to concentrate on gaining more Professional Financial qualifications and I have also enrolled on a master’s course in Investment and Risk Finance.
+Having graduated in Feb 2011, I decided that I was going to concentrate on gaining more Professional Financial qualifications and I have also enrolled in a master’s course in Investment and Risk Finance.
 The BBE programme truly helped me focus my strengths and desires towards a successful and fitting entrepreneurial path – a maturity I could never have gained without such incredible people that I met at Buckingham.
-I recently started Search Funders International, a vibrant global body dedicated to an optimistic future for Pan emerging markets investments opportunities.
+I recently started Search Funders International, a vibrant global body dedicated to an optimistic future for Pan-emerging markets investments opportunities.